instantiator/WIP-flipperzero-DotKiller-fap/README.md

 # Todo:

 - [ ] Add some bubbles (dots) on the background.
-- [ ] Adding deleting process animation (vibro, sound and led light).
+- [ ] Adding deleting process animation
+- [ ] Add end process confirmation (vibro, sound and led light).
 - [ ] Adding personal image to confirm the cancellation.
 - [ ] Add an advice if there are no files to delete.
 - [ ] In the lower right space, replace the 'back' button with 'settings', in which will be present:

   - select only one folder in which cancel files.
   - set a period to automatically run the app (dayly/weekly/monthly).
-  - select only vibro/sound/led or only two, or all of them.
+  - select only vibro/sound/led or only two, or all of them to confirm the finish.
-  - info/about
+  - info/about.

 That's it that's all.
 Thank you very much!!